joefraley/resume/README.md

 - Massively improved signal-to-noise ratio of frontend error-reports at BetterUp, resulting in huge confidence and productivity gains.
 - Captured millions of dollars in lost revenue by implementing a feature-access system at HP.
 Before this, it was impossible to restrict customer access to products that they had ever accessed before.
 - Started, constructed, and maintained several frontend component libraries, in different tech stacks and at different organizations.
 I have strong intuitions about abstraction, costs, and productivity gains.
-- An early adopter of GraphQL and Elm at in the Portland engineering community.
+- An early adopter of GraphQL and Elm in the Portland engineering community.

 ### Senior Software Engineer | [BetterUp](https://www.betterup.co) (January 2018 - Present)
 - Frontend architecture for a legacy Rails/Ember application.